Rustic self-catering retreats

 So just how rustic is it?
 What's it like?

 We believe the annexe was originally a cow byre.
 It’s now a one-bedroom cottage with mezzanine levels in the living and bedroom.
 Everything in it is a bit wonky – there’s no door between the living room and bedroom, just a narrow opening you may have to turn sideways to get through.
-The bathroom is built into the overhand of the verandah so you may have to duck.
+The bathroom is built into the overhang of the verandah so you may have to duck.
 It’s definitely rustic, but we think it’s also pretty nice.

-BATHROOMS: Your newly-renovated bathroom has a shower, loo and sink.
+BATHROOM: Your newly-renovated bathroom has a shower, loo and sink.

 WIFI: We do have wifi but be aware that we are very rural and things can go wrong with the system quite easily.
 It’s pretty good when things are running smoothly though, good enough for video calls.